mayadata-io/culture/PLEDGE.md

 We will follow good household manners in our interactions with peer across the globe.
 Our [etiquettes manual](etiquettes.md) covers some suggestions that are considered good household manners.

 ### Feedback:
-We will do surveys every 6 months.
+We will do anonymous surveys every 6 months to gather honest feedback.

 ### Tools:
 To make it easy to stay in sync with everyone, we will use solutions like: